Font size:

 Auschwitz II-Birkenau

-The camp reached the peak of its population in the summer of 1944 with nearly 90,000 prisoners (women and men and a small group of children): 68,000 Jews, 13,000 Poles, 8,000 prisoners of other ethnicities.
+The camp reached its highest numbers in the summer of 1944, when there were nearly 90,000 prisoners (men, women and children) in the Birkenau camp: 68,000 Jews, 13,000 Poles, 8,000 prisoners of other nationalities.

 Birkenau expansion plans